 The heart is a vital organ in the body that pumps and supplies blood to different parts of the body.
-If the heart stops pumping blood to some parts of the body, those parts suffer, leading to an even growth in the body.
+If the heart stops pumping blood to some parts of the body, those parts suffer, leading to a unbalanced growth in the body.
 But when the heart properly supplies oxygenated blood to all the necessary parts, the human body grows evenly.
 Though the blood is produced from food by other parts of the body, the heart takes charge of distributing the blood around the body.
-Though industries create wealth from natural resources in a society, banking influences a balanced economic growth through the wealth distribution.
+Though industries create wealth from natural resources in a society, banking influences a balanced socio-economic growth through the wealth distribution.

-A bank is an institution of trusts that provides financial services, for keeping and lending money.
+A bank is an institution of trust that provides financial services, for keeping and lending money.
 Modern banking evolved after trade-by-barter system of exchanging goods and services gave way to a more unified currency system.
 Then, instead of exchanging yams for chicken, people could exchange goods and services for accepted pieces of silver or gold.
 Merchants stored their silver and gold currencies with gold keepers, who gave promissory receipts as evidence of their deposits.
-The gold keepers eventually lend out the accumulated currencies, with interests, to other people for industry or other businesses.
+The gold keepers eventually lend out the accumulated currencies, with interests, to other people for industry or trade.

 Modern banking system has evolved such that people can transact businesses from different parts of the world without physical cash.
 Yet, the initial principle of keeping and lending funds on interest remains an influential force in banking.
 Using this lending facility, banks redistribute wealth in the society by collecting from surplus owners and lending to inventive people.
 The inventive people use the funds to create wealth and employment through their industrial initiatives before paying back the loans.
 When properly directed in the society, banking contributes immensely to spreading development in the society.
 However, when banks fail to properly support some productive initiatives, those initiatives dry up, causing uneven growth in the society.
 Major bank roles in the society include:

-- Promoting the peoples saving habits people.
+- Promoting the peoples saving habits.

 - Enabling smooth transaction of trade and commerce to and fro different parts of the world.